marcos-cmd/Password-Generator/README.md

 5. Alert disappears after 3 seconds
 6. Previously generated passwords show up in additional card
 7. Button that will copy a highlighted previous password of your choice
+8. Checkboxes that will add Capitalized letters, numbers, and symbols accordingly